k61n/openhkl/doc/sphinx/workflow.rst

    :name: fig:refinement
    :width: 100.0%

-Both the found and predicted peaks should then be reintegrated.

-Note that floating point Miller indices are generated from the "found" peaks, i.e. the peaks derived from image processing.
+Note that floating point Miller indices are generated from the "found" peaks, the peaks derived from image processing.
 The predicted peaks by definition have integer Miller indices, and are purely a function of the unit cell and instrument states.
 Thus the peak collection undergoing refinement will always be a "found" collection.